cs50/labs/whodunit/README.md

 As this figure suggests, order does matter when it comes to `struct`s' members.
 Byte 57 is `rgbtBlue` (and not, say, `rgbtRed`), because `rgbtBlue` is defined first in `RGBTRIPLE`.
 Our use, incidentally, of the attribute called `packed` ensures that `clang` does not try to "word-align" members (whereby the address of each member's first byte is a multiple of 4), lest we end up with "gaps" in our structs that don't actually exist on disk.
 No need to worry about that particular implementation detail, though.

+{% next %}

 ## Q & A

 Go ahead and pull up the URLs to which `BITMAPFILEHEADER` and `BITMAPINFOHEADER` are attributed, per the comments in `bmp.h`.
 Rather than hold your hand further on a stroll through `copy.c`, we're instead going to ask you some questions and let you teach yourself how the code therein works.

 Open up `questions.md` and replace every `TODO` therein with your answer to the question above it.
 That file happens to be written in Markdown, a lightweight format for text files that makes it easy to stylize text.
 For instance, we've prefixed each question with `##` so that, when viewed on GitHub, it renders in a larger, bold font.
-And we've surrounded code-related keywords with backticks (`\``) so that they render on GitHub in a monospaced (i.e., code-like) font.
+And we've surrounded code-related keywords with backticks (<code>\`</code>) so that they render on GitHub in a monospaced (i.e., code-like) font.

 No need to write your answers in Markdown; plaintext suffices.
 But if you'd like to format your answers somehow, see [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/) for a tutorial.

+{% next %}

 ## Manipulating the Bitmap